dhookom/Maven-Build/README.md

 Not following these.
 INstead,
 running maven via worflow to build a .WAR file. then invoking a jenkins pipeline from the github workflow jenkins will then deploy to tomcat
+1st attempt failed due to no WAR file from jenkins view - so trying to run a maven command to see if it copies or generates new WAR